 I never really cared for the sciences when I was an adolescent.
 In high school, I almost failed chemistry and at home, my chemical engineer father would bug me by using chemical terms all the time.
 Instead of saying, “Pass me the salt”, he’d say, “Pass me the NaCl (Sodium Chloride).”
 He liked the periodic table of elements whereas I preferred pop music.
 Had he taken me to the Marie Curie Museum in Paris during my first trip to France, I might have had a greater appreciation for the sciences.
 This free museum is worth a visit, especially for young women.
 They will be inspired by the story of one of the greatest scientists in the world.

-With the recent announcement of the 2018 Nobel Peace Prize for Physics given to Canadian, Donna Strickland, there has been a great discussion about the lack of female Nobel Peace Prize winners in this category.
+With the recent announcement of the 2018 Nobel Prize for Physics given to Canadian, Donna Strickland, there has been a great discussion about the lack of female Nobel Prize winners in this category.
 In fact, there have only been three.
-In addition to Strickland, there is Maria Goeppert-Mayer from the United States (1963) and Marie Curie, who was the first woman to receive a Nobel Peace Prize in Physics (1903).
+In addition to Strickland, there is Maria Goeppert-Mayer from the United States (1963) and Marie Curie, who was the first woman to receive a Nobel Prize in Physics (1903).

 Marie Curie (1867-1934)